xyz2b/rabbitmq_exporter/README.md

 metric | description
 -------| ------------
-up | Was the last scrape of rabbitmq successful. rabbitmq_exporter_build_info | A metric with a constant '1' value labeled by version, revision, branch and build date on which the rabbitmq_exporter was built.
+up | Was the last scrape of rabbitmq successful. module_up | Was the last scrape of rabbitmq module successful. labels: module rabbitmq_exporter_build_info | A metric with a constant '1' value labeled by version, revision, branch and build date on which the rabbitmq_exporter was built.

 ### Overview